-You can't compare all crash test results, you can only compare frontal crash test results between models when vehicles are in the same class or weight range because the ratings are a specific analysis of how a car compares to another of similar weight, rather than a larger or smaller one.
-Therefore, you don't want to compare vehicles that are more than 250 pounds heavier or lighter than each other.
+You can't compare all crash test results, you can only compare frontal crash test results between models when vehicles are in the same class or weight range.
+This is because the ratings are a specific analysis of how a car compares to another of similar weight.

-The IIHS test simulates more accurately a real-world car crash than the NHTSA test by conducting an analysis that involves a frontal collision with a movable barrier.
+- The IIHS test simulates more accurately a real-world car crash by conducting an analysis that involves a frontal collision with a movable barrier.
 The test is considered better as it simulates more dangerous accidents.

-The IIHS, on the other hand, uses in its side-impact tests a sled that's larger, about the size of a truck or SUV, so the tests simulate a more dangerous crash.
+The IIHS on the other hand, uses in its side-impact tests a larger sled, about the size of a truck or SUV, so the tests simulate a more dangerous crash.

 However, because they use their same sled size across all of their vehicle classes both the test from the IIHS and the NHTSA are considered consistent.